nanomq/nanomq/docs/en_US/bridges/quic-bridge.md

 NanoMQ has supported MQTT over QUIC bridging, users can use QUIC as the transport layer of the MQTT protocol to establish a bridge with the EMQX 5.0 message service for data synchronization.
 This provides a shortcut for end-user devices that cannot integrate or find a suitable MQTT over QUIC SDK, as well as embedded devices that are difficult to modify the firmware, to take advantage of the advantages of the QUIC protocol in IoT scenarios.

-With the cloud-edge integrated message architecture of EMQX+NanoMQ, users can complete the data collection and synchronization needs across spatiotemporal regions in general IoT scenarios quickly with low costs.
+The combined cloud-edge message architecture of EMQX and NanoMQ provides a cost-effective solution for IoT scenarios, allowing users to efficiently gather and synchronize data across different regions.

 **Feature list：**